 You can also earn United Airlines miles on airline partners outside the Star Alliance, including:

 - Silver Airways

-When you start your shopping through the United MileagePlus portal or dine with participating restaurants after linking a credit or debit card, you’ll earn even more United Airlines miles.
+When you start your shopping through the United MileagePlus portal, you’ll earn even more United Airlines miles.
 These miles are a bonus on top of any other miles or points you earn.
 Plus, there are often limited-time promotions to earn extra bonus miles, so it’s worth checking if there’s anything going on.

 Spend with MileagePlus partners

 United Airlines has partnerships with all types of merchants and travel providers, and you can opt to earn United Airlines miles when you shop with them.
 Partners include:

 Note that with travel partners, like the rental car companies, earning United Airlines miles means forfeiting the rental car company’s own loyalty points.
 And if you book a hotel or a cruise, always shop around to make sure you’re getting a good deal.

 If you need more United Airlines miles, you can transfer Chase Ultimate Rewards points instantly to United Airlines at a 1:1 ratio if you have one of these cards: